 GatesAir is committed to helping customers make the right connections to efficiently reach their audiences.

-The company emphasizes four pillars of focus today:
+The company emphasizes three pillars of focus today:

 Encompasses various platforms to move reliably media content and voice/data communications between one or more locations.